borglandlab/RunningWheel/WheelAnalsis_Windows.md

 3. [matlabengine](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html)
 4. [pyinstaller](https://pyinstaller.org/en/stable/installation.html)

-You will need to install these in your terminal window.
-You can open a terminal window by pressing on "cmd" + spacebar, which will cause the spotlight search to pop up.
-Type in "terminal" and press the "return" button or click on the first entry titled "terminal".
+You will need to install these in a terminal window.
+Two methods to do this are to open Windows Terminal (application that comes with Windows 10 and later), or to launch COMD.exe Prompt from Anaconda.Navigator (We used the later method).

 To use pip, enter pip or pip3 (depending on which version you are using - pip3 for python3) followed by the module you are installing:
 ```{console}